-“The Committee remains deeply concerned that corporal punishment is systematic and widespread in schools, in the home, in alternative care and day care settings and other institutions and continues to be widely accepted in society as a means of disciplining children.
-It is particularly concerned that provisions within the Education Act 2008 permits the Principal, Deputy Principal, or a teacher within a school to administer corporal punishment.
+“The Committee remains deeply concerned that corporal punishment is widespread and administered systematically in schools, in the home, in alternative care and day care settings and other institutions and that it continues to be widely accepted in society as a means of disciplining children.
+It is particularly concerned that certain provisions of the Education Act (2008) allow the principal, deputy principal or a teacher of a school to administer corporal punishment.

 “The Committee urges the State party to:

-a) End all forms of corporal punishment in all settings, in particular in schools, homes and in private and public institutions;
+(a) End all forms of corporal punishment in all settings, in particular in schools, in the home and in private and public institutions;

-b) Expeditiously repeal relevant provisions within the Education Act 2008;
+(b) Expeditiously repeal the relevant provisions of the Education Act (2008);

-c) Undertake awareness raising programmes, including education campaigns, to change public attitudes and provide training and information on alternative forms of non-violent discipline and ensure that these are consistent with the child’s human dignity;
+(c) Undertake awareness-raising programmes, including education campaigns, to change public attitudes and provide training and information on alternative forms of non-violent discipline, ensuring that they are consistent with the child ’ s human dignity;

-d) Train and sensitize educators and other professionals working with and for children on positive behavioural management, with a view to promoting safer and more protective schooling environments.”Read more from Session 075 (2017)
+(d) Train and raise the awareness of educators and other professionals working with and for children on positive behavioural management with a view to promoting safer and more protective schooling environments.”Read more from Session 075 (2017)